-Degree seeking students may earn up to 14 credits as identified below for their previous world language study in French, German or Spanish by completing courses beyond the 101 level.
+Degree seeking students may earn up to 14 credits as identified below for their previous world language study in French, German, Spanish , or other world languages offered at UW-Green Bay by completing courses beyond the 101 level.
 With a grade of “B” or better, credit will be given for all world language courses preceding the one in which the student has enrolled (of the eligible courses listed below), to a maximum of 14 credits.
 With a grade of “BC” or “C,” half credit will be given for the courses preceding the one in which the student has enrolled, to a maximum of seven credits.

 For example, with four years of high school Spanish, students who complete SPANISH 225, with a grade of “B” will receive 14 retroactive credits for SPANISH 101, SPANISH 102, SPANISH 201, and SPANISH 202 in addition to the three earned credits for SPANISH 225; students who complete the course with a “C” will receive seven retroactive credits for SPANISH 101 (2 of the total 4 credits), SPANISH 102 (2 of the total 4 credits), SPANISH 201 (1.5 of the total 3 credits), and SPANISH 202 (1.5 of the total 3 credits).

-Students with previous world language study should select appropriate courses by either (1) counting a year of high school work as roughly equivalent to a semester of college work; or (2) taking the Wisconsin World Language Placement Test.
-If a student has studied Spanish for three years in high school, he or she should probably enroll in the fourth course in college (i.e., SPANISH 202).
+Students with previous world language knowledge should select appropriate courses by either (1) counting a year of high school work as roughly equivalent to a semester of college work; or (2) taking the UW System World Language Placement Test.
+If a student has studied Spanish for three years in high school, he or she should probably enroll in the fourth course in college (i.e., SPANISH 202). but might also consider 201; or (3) discussing their world language with a language advisor in the case of heritage learners.
 If more than two years have elapsed since the last language study, students should consult with a language faculty program coordinator to determine proper placement.
-Native speakers are generally not eligible to receive retroactive credit.

-Upon completion of FRENCH 320, FRENCH 202, FRENCH 201, FRENCH 102, GERMAN 320, GERMAN 202, GERMAN 201, GERMAN 102, SPANISH 225, SPANISH 202, SPANISH 201, or SPANISH 102, the Registrar's office will review the official posted grade rosters and where appropriate, the courses and corresponding credits will then be recorded on the student’s transcript.
+To determine if a student meets the above criteria for retroactive credit, the Registrar's Office will review the official posted grade rosters and where appropriate, the courses and corresponding credits will then be recorded on the student's transcript.

 High school students enrolled in UW-Green Bay Modern Language courses are eligible to earn retroactive credits.
 This is the only retroactive credit option available to CCIHS, ECCP, or high school special program students.